 As previously mentioned, blockchain eliminates the need for middlemen.
 However, besides reducing costs and improving security, it also leads to much higher efficiency.
 There’s no longer any need to spend time dealing with intermediaries and waiting for them to get everything in order.
 Instead, things can be carried out way faster.

 As you can see, blockchain-based fintech can bring valuable benefits and is definitely a technology that shouldn’t be underestimated.
-So, if boosting security, cutting down recurring fees, and improving efficiency is something that interests you — keep reading to discover the key ways you can leverage blockchain in finance.
+So, if boosting security, cutting down recurring fees, and improving efficiency is something that interests you — keep reading to discover the key ways to leverage blockchain in the financial industry.

-Almost any organization has to interact with financial operations on a daily basis.
-Hence, the finance industry is quite ubiquitous.
-Today, we will cover its five key sub-sectors — banking, real estate, insurance, investment management, as well as accounting and auditing.
-So, let’s take a look at the main applications of blockchain in these five areas.
+So how is blockchain used in finance?
+Today, we will cover five key sub-sectors of the finance industry — banking, real estate, insurance, investment management, as well as accounting and auditing.
+Let’s take a look at the main applications of the technology in these five areas.

 Banking is likely an area that can benefit the most from fintech.
 In fact, in 2020, almost 30% of the global blockchain market revenue was distributed towards banking.